Ryanair expands service switching main base to London Stansted Airport.

 The Airport will be linked to London by the 'Stansted Express' rail link with a journey time of 41 minutes to London Liverpool Street.

-An RTÉ News report by Kevin McDonald broadcast on 9 May 1991.
+An RTÉ News report broadcast on 9 May 1991.
+The reporter is Kevin McDonald.